satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T09_Write_And_Run_Your_Own_Yarn_Java_Program_Poll_Result_Analysis.md

-## Community Tutorial 09: Write and Run Your Own YARN Java Program - Poll Result Analysis Using YARN, Java and Eclipse
+## Community Tutorial 09: Write and Run Your Own MapReduce Java Program - Poll Result Analysis Using Hadoop, Java and Eclipse

 **This tutorial is from the Community part of tutorial for [Hortonworks Sandbox](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
 [Download](http://hortonworks.com/products/sandbox) the Hortonworks Sandbox to run this and other tutorials in the series.**

 ### Introduction

-Ever wanted to code your own [YARN](http://hadoop.apache.org/docs/r2.3.0/hadoop-yarn/hadoop-yarn-site/YARN.html "YARN") application using Java and run it on Hortonworks Sandbox?
-This tutorial helps you to do just that :) This tutorial takes up a sample scenario - Poll Result Analysis using YARN, Java and Eclipse.
+Ever wanted to code your own [MapReduce](https://hadoop.apache.org/docs/r1.2.1/mapred_tutorial.html "MapReduce") application using Java and run it on Hortonworks Sandbox?
+This tutorial helps you to do just that :) This tutorial takes up a sample scenario - Poll Result Analysis using Hadoop, Java and Eclipse.
 Of course, we will also be using Hue, the Hadoop user interface presented by Hortonworks Sandbox.

 ### Pre-requisites